playfulprogramming/playfulprogramming/content/crutchcorn/posts/pfp-this-is-learning-merger/index.md

 Let's introduce each community and explain what this means for both communities.

-# Introducing "This is Learning"
+# Introducing "This is Learning" (TiL)

 ![A text logo of "TiL"](./til_logo.png)

-"This is Learning" was originally created in 2020 by [Santosh Yadav](https://www.santoshyadav.dev/) and [Lars Gyrup Brink Nielsen](https://github.com/layzeedk) to bring together authors and share software development knowledge.
+"This is Learning" (TiL) was originally created in 2020 by [Santosh Yadav](https://www.santoshyadav.dev/) and [Lars Gyrup Brink Nielsen](https://github.com/layzeedk) to bring together authors and share software development knowledge.

 Santosh and Lars are both highly accomplished engineers and community leaders.
 Both receiving multi-year awards from prestigious organizations like GitHub, Microsoft, Google, and Nx for their efforts on "This is" as well as many other open-source projects.